Frequently Asked Questions

 No.

-If the program feels like a fit, we can reserve a weekly time during the call.
-If you’d prefer to take time to consider, you’re welcome to get back to me afterward.
+If the program feels like a good fit, we can discuss next steps during the call.
+If you'd prefer to take some time to think about it, you're welcome to do that.

 Additional Questions